ComputaCo/computa-env/README.md

-:warning: ComputerEnv is not working yet.
+:warning: ComputaEnv is not working yet.
 It is still in the design phase.
 Please see https://github.com/ComputaCo/computer-env/issues/1 :warning:

-# computer_env
+# computa_env

-`computer_env` is a gym-style environment for developing machine learning agents that interact with a computer.
+`computa_env` is a gym-style environment for developing machine learning agents that interact with a computer.

 ## Getting Started

-First, you'll need to install `computer_env`:
+First, you'll need to install `computa_env`:

 ```bash
 pip install computer-env  # not available yet